 WORKPLACE is a contemporary art gallery based in Gateshead in the North of England.

-Initially developing out of the artist-led scene in the North of England, Workplace was founded by Paul Moss, Richard Forster and Miles Thurlow in 2002.
+Initially developing out of the artist-led scene in the North of England, Workplace Gallery Ltd was founded by Paul Moss and Miles Thurlow in 2004.

-After the departure of Forster in 2004, Moss and Thurlow opened their first gallery 'Workplace Gallery' at 34 Ellison Street within the Brutalist Trinity Square development (designed by Rodney Gordon for Owen Luder Partnerships in 1967) known locally as the 'Get Carter Carpark' due to its prominent role in the 1971 cult movie starring Micheal Caine.
+Moss and Thurlow opened their first gallery 'Workplace Gallery' at 34 Ellison Street in 2005 which was part of the Brutalist masterpiece Trinity Square (designed by Rodney Gordon for Owen Luder Partnerships in 1967), known locally as the 'Get Carter Carpark' due to its prominent role in the 1971 cult movie starring Micheal Caine.

 Workplace relocated to The Old Post House, Gateshead in 2007, due to the demolition of the Trinity Square complex by Gateshead Council.